 Celebrating The Women of Archaeology – 2017 Edition

 Written by: Dani Bradford, Steph Halmhofer, and Nikki Martensen *Authors and contributors listed in alphabetical order **Featured image from Steph Halmhofer ***Originally posted on Bones, Stones, and Books It all started with a suggestion on Twitter by @ArchyFantasies to start a “women of archaeology support group”.
-The support group began on Twitter and then...
+The support group began on Twitter and then quickly...
 Continue Reading →

 2017- A Year in Review